Education, health and care (EHC) plans and assessments

 Is an EHC plan a legal document?
 Which sections are legally binding?

-The EHC plan, like its predecessor the statement, is a legal document, and the local authority must secure the special educational provision specified in the EHC plan.
+The EHC Plan is a legal document, and the local authority must secure the special educational provision and placement specified in the EHC Plan.

 Can I appeal against the final plan?